paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   - [Some notes on what does and doesn't get counted:](#some-notes-on-what-does-and-doesnt-get-counted) counted:](#some-notes-on-what-does-and-doesnt-get-counted)

+# 2020-10-21 through 2020-10-28
+## Accomplishments
+- gave Tom some feedback on the likwid docs
+- played with visualization
+  - talking with KRS, but we're still in the process of working on it.
+His only recommendation so far is to use Color Brewer, which we have.

+## Goals for this week
+- spend some time setting up new development desktop
+- little bit of software engineering (should take a day's work max)
+- continue metering NAS parallel benchmarks do vTune or FHV with LU

+## Questions
+- Worth it to spend some time with vTune on BT before moving on to LU?
+Just go ahead with LU for now?
+- How do I resolve the "relocation truncated to fit" issue?
+  - do we even need to worry abou the biggest problem class?

 # 2020-10-14 through 2020-10-21
 ## Accomplishments
 - all commits working on NPB-C are on the branch "add-fhv-measuring", which